MVAV/mvav.github.io/MentorHowTo.md

 - Replace the "doer" role with the car + code to accomplish a simple task
 - Replace the thinker role and accomplish a more complex task
 - If somehow you end up with a group of experienced high schoolers, maybe replace the sensor role with the camera

-- API is as follows:
+## API
 - rightWheel(direction, seconds)  and leftWheel(direction, seconds)
   - Turns on the right wheel either forward or reverse, for a number of seconds
 - forward(seconds) and backward(seconds)
   - Both wheels forward for a number of seconds

 ## How to use the car